theRTB/GT7ShiftTone/README.md

 ## Implementation

+The approach is to get consecutive points of acceleration values across a large range of RPMs up to revlimit.
+These acceleration values will include the acceleration from engine torque minus various resistive forces.
+We derive drag by letting the car coast with the clutch engaged and working out what the negative acceleration is based on speed.
+We add this back to the acceleration curve to cancel out the drag and this gives us the basic torque curve.
+We ignore other sources of losses such as rolling resistance as drag is dominant at higher speeds: The resulting curve is close enough.

 The Tone Offset is dynamic.
 The program keeps track of the time between a shift tone and an initiated shift, and modifies the running Tone Offset if the tone is early or late.
 There are three triggers:
 - Shift RPM: The RPM value at which power in the current gear becomes lower than the power in the next gear: the ideal time to upshift.
 If the application predicts shift RPM is reached in the defined tone offset time, trigger a beep